HackBulgaria/Core-Java-2/week4/1-Libraries-JSON-HTTPClient/README.md

-### Send an email about the 'Suarez' accident
+### Send an email

-Have you seen the Suarez-Chiellini biting accident from the World Cup in Brazil?
-It was both hilarious and weird-ish at the same time.
-In the dawn of the internet, when skype, snapchat and stuff like that did not exist, people were sending a lot of emails to each other with funny stuff.

-Send an email to someone about the suarez biting accident.
-Attach a gif of the biting accident, available [here](http://d3dsacqprgcsqh.cloudfront.net/photo/azbW3zq_460sa_v1.gif)
+Send an email to someone with subject and some text.
+Add an attachment to mail.  [here](http://d3dsacqprgcsqh.cloudfront.net/photo/azbW3zq_460sa_v1.gif)

 Integrate and use the apache commons-email library from http://commons.apache.org/proper/commons-email/userguide.html

 Note: The commons-email library depends on the javax.mail library, which you should download from somewhere.
+If you are using gmail's smtp use email.setAuthenticator(new DefaultAuthenticator("username", "password"));
+email.setSSLOnConnect(true);
+Use email.setDebug(true);

 ### JToaster